-Offender Learning and Skills Service (OLASS) contracts come to an end in 2018, making way for a new era of prison governor-led education commissioning.
+Offender Learning and Skills Service (OLASS) contracts come to an end in 2019, making way for a new system of education commissioning.
 Prisons are being given increasing flexibility and control over education budgets and the ability to commission a wide range of provision.